parkr/auto-reply/README.md

 ## Configuring

+If you want to configure a secret to validate your payload from GitHub, then set it as the environment variable `GITHUB_WEBHOOK_SECRET`.
+This is the same value you enter in the web interface when setting up the "Secret" for your webhook.

 I could use [your thoughts on this!](https://github.com/parkr/auto-reply/issues/4) Currently, it's a hodge-podge.
 The documentation for each package will provide more details on this.
 Currently we have the following packages, with varying levels of configuration:

 - `affinity` – assigns issues based on team mentions and those team captains.
 See [Jekyll's docs for more info.](https://github.com/jekyll/jekyll/blob/master/docs/affinity-team-captain.md)